DEsteTommaso/Idle/README.md

 - **Unity Development**: Learned to create a functional 2D game using tiles and assets.
 - **C# Fundamentals**: Built a foundation in object-oriented programming and event-driven design.
 - **Third-Party Integration**: Successfully implemented Firebase, Google Play Games, and ad services.
+- **GDPR Compliance**: Gained knowledge about handling user consent and data privacy for ads.
 - **Node.js and Express**: Gained experience in backend development by creating a custom server for automated backups.
 - **Problem-Solving**: Overcame challenges with API integration and game mechanics.